 Gartner’s Anton Chuvakin first coined the term Endpoint Threat Detection and Response (ETDR) in July 2013 to define “the tools primarily focused on detecting and investigating suspicious activities (and traces of such) other problems on hosts/endpoints.”
-While it’s a relatively new category of solutions, you’ll also see this grouping referred to simply as Endpoint Detection and Response (EDR), it is a relatively new category of solutions that is sometimes compared to Advanced Threat Protection (ATP) in terms of overall security capabilities.
+Commonly referred to as Endpoint Detection and Response (EDR), it is a relatively new category of solutions that is sometimes compared to Advanced Threat Protection (ATP) in terms of overall security capabilities.

-Endpoint detection and response is an emerging technology addressing the need for continuous monitoring and response to advanced threats.
+Endpoint detection and response is an emerging technology that addresses the need for continuous monitoring and response to advanced threats.
 One could even make the argument that endpoint detection and response is a form of advanced threat protection.

 How Endpoint Detection and Response Works

 Endpoint detection and response tools work by monitoring endpoint and network events and recording the information in a central database where further analysis, detection, investigation, reporting, and alerting take place.
-A software agent installed on host systems provides the foundation for event monitoring and reporting.
+A software agent installed on the host system provides the foundation for event monitoring and reporting.

-Ongoing monitoring and detection is facilitated through the use of analytics tools, which identify tasks that can improve the overall state of security by deflecting common attacks and facilitating early identification of ongoing attacks – including insider threats and external attacks, as well as enabling rapid response to detected attacks.
+Ongoing monitoring and detection are facilitated through the use of analytic tools.
+These tools identify tasks that can improve a company’s overall state of security by identifying, responding to, and deflecting internal threats and external attacks.

 Not all endpoint detection and response tools work the same way or offer the same spectrum of capabilities.
 Some endpoint detection and response tools perform more analysis on the agent, while others focus on the backend via a management console.
 Some vary in collection timing and scope or in their ability to integrate with threat intelligence providers.